tdhanu74/CRUDusingDjangoAndReact/README.md

 ## Installation
 1. Download the Repository
-2. Create a database and user with the following details\
+2. Create a database and user with the following details in your MySQL server\
     *Schema_Name*: 'djangodatabase'\
     *User*: 'dbadmin'\
     *Password*: '12345'\